Not All Learnable Distribution Classes are Privately Learnable: The Construction and Proofs

+Taking expectation over $X$ and $M$ on the previous yields the desired accuracy guarantee, while the privacy guarantee follows from closure under post-processing (Lemma~\ref{lem:post_processing}). \end{proof}

+\begin{remark} Over the course of the proof of Lemma~\ref{lem:reduction1} we highlighted the fact that our argument accounts for improper learners (rather than just proper learners).
+This is an important point, since it implies that all subsequent results that build on this lemma apply to improper learners too. \end{remark}

-To complete the reduction, we need to show how, given a mechanism that performs density estimation for the class $\cH_{\frac{\alpha}{2}, d}$, it is possible to use it to perform $\ell_1$-parameter estimation for binary product distributions.
+To complete the reduction, we need to show how, given an instance of $\ell_1$-parameter estimation for binary product distributions, it is possible to construct an instance of density estimation for the class $\cH_{\frac{1}{2} \alpha, d}$, and use a mechanism for learning $\cH_{\frac{1}{2} \alpha, d}$ as a black-box to solve the original problem instance.
 This is done in the following lemma: